JCSDA/spack-stack/doc/source/Platforms.rst

 NAVY HPCMP Narwhal
 ------------------------------

-The following is required for building new spack environments and for using spack to build and run software.
+With Intel, the following is required for building new spack environments and for using spack to build and run software:

 .. code-block:: console